 2. Everything must be transparent between customers and your brand

 According to Nielsen, 60% of consumers learn about a business’s products, services, and customer experience through social media.
 Online consumer ratings are, for the vast majority, the preferred source of information about a company.
 Of course, social media provides many opportunities for customers to spread positive word or mouth.
 But, obviously, there are just as many opportunities for them to share negative feedback as well.

-They are failing to focus on the customer experience as a whole
+3. Focus on the customer experience as a whole

 Oracle reports that 89% of consumers began doing business with a competitor following a poor customer experience.
-For today’s business’s, providing great customer experience is not just an option.
+For today’s businesses, providing great customer experience is not just an option.
 It is an imperative.
 When 86% of consumers say they will pay more for a better customer experience, how it can be anything else?

-Lack of unique relevance to consumers
+4. Offer a unique relevance to consumers

 Brands must identify a purpose that meaningfully impacts the people they serve.
 This purpose must influence everything a brand does.
 When your customers begin asking for products and services that you don’t carry or provide, this may be a sign that it’s time for redirection.
-Case in point: Blockbuster Video.

 Loyal customers typically convince their friends and family to choose one company over another based on their experience with a brand.
 Research shows that the vast majority of shoppers – 92% - trust recommendations from friends and family more than any other source and, at least, 50% of their purchases are directly tied to word-of-mouth.